Professional And Experienced Personal Injury Attorneys

 Georgia follows the modified comparative fault rule, which gives the court the right to adjust compensation based on how responsible each party was for the incident.
 For example, if the court determines that you were 20% at fault for the incident that caused your injury, it could reduce your compensation by 20%.

-If you or a loved one suffered a personal injury in Atlanta, you deserve compensation.
-ChancoSchiffer P.C. can provide you with determined representation.
+If you or a loved one suffered an injury in Atlanta, you deserve compensation.
+We can provide you with determined representation.
 We offer quality, personal legal service.
-Contact ChancoSchiffer P.C. for experienced and dedicated legal assistance in your Atlanta personal injury claim.